OOD shall provide services to participants at the least cost consistent with the participant's rehabilitation needs and

 (1) OOD shall use comparable benefits to pay for services, unless such a determination would interrupt or delay:

 "Extreme medical risk" means a probability of substantially increasing functional impairment or a risk of death if medical services, including mental health services, are not provided expeditiously; determination of such risk shall be based on medical evidence provided by an appropriate, licensed medical professional;

 (b) An immediate job placement;

-(c) The progress of the consumer toward achieving the employment outcome in the individualized plan for employment.
+(c) The progress of the participant toward achieving the employment outcome in the individualized plan for employment.

 (2) OOD shall not require the use of comparable benefits for diagnostic services, but when possible, available information shall be obtained rather than new services purchased.

 (3) Awards and scholarships based on merit are not considered comparable benefits.

 (4) OOD shall not require the use of comparable benefits for counseling and guidance, referral, job-related services, including job search and placement assistance, job retention services, follow-up services, and follow-along services, rehabilitation technology, and any of these services when provided as post-employment services.

-(I) A consumer may be expected to pay for services to the extent possible.
+(I) A participant may be expected to pay for services to the extent possible.